-A state-of-the-art museum display room with artifacts and documents from the Destrehan family.
-The Legacy Room contains a touchscreen computer system with images of over 600 Destrehan family documents available for historical research.
+This state-of-the-art museum displays original artifacts and documents from the Destrehan family.
+The Legacy Room contains a touch screen computer system with over 600 images of Destrehan family documents available for historical research.

 Originally Caire-Graugnard overseer's cabin, this museum houses the 1811 Slave Revolt Exhibit.
 Documented as one of the largest slave revolts in U.S. History, three trials took place, one at Destrehan Plantation were Jean Noel Destrehan served as a judge for the revolt.
 There is also a weaving room and a room containing artifacts from an archaeological dig that was done on site.